 - String upgrade if needed for advanced shooters

-- For hunting a string silencer is required
+- For hunting, a string silencer is required.

-SAS Courage
+3. SAS Courage

 Pros

-- Available for both left and right handed
+- Available for both left and right-handed

-- Comes with a arrow rest usually
+- It comes with an arrow rest, usually

-- 3 year warranty
+- 3-year warranty

 Cons

-- Can not reinforce string
+- Can not reinforce the string